-Through CRP, PRDOH will offer funding in three (3) rounds.
+Through CRP, PRDOH will offer funding in multiple, non-consecutive rounds: the Municipal Recovery Round One (1); the Municipal Recovery Round Two (2); and the Competitive Recovery Round.
 Applicants in each round will have a specified period of time to submit project concepts to PRDOH that meet Program objectives for the specific round of the Program.
-Municipal governments must agree to take part in the MRP Program in order to fully participate in second and third rounds of CRP.
-Each of Puerto Rico's seventy-eight (78) municipal governments will have the opportunity to access Program funds with the goal of developing at least two (2) eligible projects per municipality, one (1) in each of the first two (2) rounds of funding.
+Municipal governments must agree to take part in the MRP Program in order to fully participate in the Municipal Recovery Round 2 of CRP.
+Each of Puerto Rico's seventy-eight (78) municipal governments will have the opportunity to access Program funds with the goal of developing at least two (2) eligible projects per municipality, one (1) in each of Municipal Recovery Rounds.